swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

     !!! info

         Note we push the `dvc.lock` file and the experiment results to the DVC remote storage at the end of the pipeline.
-This is to allow DVC to cache the experiment results and use them in locally and remotely on pipelines without running the experiment again.
+This is to allows DVC to cache the experiment results for the next pipeline and to reproduce the experiment locally.

-        As an example, if you merge a pull request, the pipeline will be triggered twice: once for the pull request and once for the merge.
-If you don't push the `dvc.lock` file and the experiment results to the DVC remote storage whithin the pipeline, it will run the experiment twice.
+        This also means that you will need to run `git pull` locally to get the latest `dvc.lock` file once the pipeline is done.

 === ":simple-gitlab: GitLab"